geotrev/monolith/README.md

 ## Features & Options

+• Specify names for container, row and column elements

 • Fluid & fixed-width containers

 • Optional container padding

-• Optional container section classes for focused content
+• Use classes `section container` for focused section content; add `medium` and `large` for more space.

 • Optional column gutters (sides and bottom)